daraghbyrne/iotworkshop2019/step10/README.md

 As a bonus you can also publish the toggle to see it unfold!

-Then finally we just decide if we should display the temperature or nothing at all based on the variable `ledState`.
+Then finally we just decide if we should display the change or nothing at all based on the variable `ledState`.
 Modify the loop to wrap `displayChange()`  in an `if` statement like so

 ````